 Alternatively, Crowley is more of a Punch Clock Villain, acting according to his nature rather than for a salary— but he recognizes that he'll never do anything that humans don't do to themselves far more effectively than hell ever could.
 Also, there was his occasionally doing a good deed for Aziraphale (who would in turn do a bad deed for him).
 If he had a vice, it was pride— he liked looking sharp and driving an extremely nice car.

-Henry Bacon of the Dragons series is staid, grumpy, and old-fashioned to the point of being stifling.
-He's not exactly a Friend To All Children.
+Henry Bacon of The Last Dragon Chronicles is staid, grumpy, and old-fashioned to the point of being stifling.
+He's not exactly a Friend to All Children.
 He's even the primary antagonist of the first book in the series.
 However, as the later books prove, he is nonetheless a loyal neighbor who truly does care about his neighbors and their friends.
 Even if he does think they're a little loopy.

 Eliot of The Magicians chain-smokes Merits and drinks too much wine.
 He eventually goes off the deep-end and becomes The Alcoholic, but he gets better.